Charisma Records: Collectable "pink scroll" label design

+Charisma's first UK label was a distinctive magenta scroll design (though it is generally referred to in record collecting circles as "pink scroll") – magenta was the colour that Stratton Smith chose to represent the label, and this was reflected in his later horseracing colours, red for Manchester United, green for Brazil, and magenta for Charisma.
+Its second logo, used beginning in 1972, of John Tenniel's drawing of the Mad Hatter, sometimes combined with a montage of other images from Alice's Adventures in Wonderland, made the label instantly recognizable.

 Most Charisma artists were relatively unknown early on, so original pressings have become quite rare and sought after by collectors.
 The "pink scroll" label was first used in the UK from 1969 until mid-1972.
 This was replaced by the Mad Hatter label, designed by Paul Whitehead.
 In the US, the pink scroll labels were used in late 1973 and early 1974 on releases distributed by Buddah.
 Releases distributed by Atlantic Records used a variation of the Mad Hatter design.

+Much of the early distinctive artwork used by the label was created by Paul Whitehead.
+Whitehead's original illustrations for three Genesis albums were stolen from the Charisma archives when it was sold to Virgin Records in 1983.
+Whitehead claimed that Charisma staff got wind of the imminent sale and proceeded to loot its office.